rajesh-k-21/MediaPicker/README.md

 # ImagePicker - Simple ImagePicker Library For Android

-This library is created to make easy image picker
+This library is created to make easy image selection

 ## Features